tylerdave/OpenAPI-Tutorial/presentation/slides.md

 - Oauth security and it defines **full* Oauth **flow** in a very simple and readable way.
   We even defined that we have two scopes we support which are the user and the admin.
-- The second object is the security object and it sets in the global level the security for all paths but it an be overwritten.
+- The second object is the security object and it sets in the global level the security for all paths but it can be overwritten.
 ---

 class: lesson